by Nick Cooney

-I will admit to chagrin, but not surprise, that Cooney never once mentions, nor even seems to be dimly aware of, my 25 years of actively advising animal protection donors as editor and compiler of projects entitled Who Gets The Money?, published from 1991 through 2006 in first the Animals’ Agenda magazine and then the Animal People newspaper, and The Watchdog Report on Animal Charities, a handbook published from 1999 through 2013.
+I will admit to chagrin, but not surprise, that Cooney never once mentions, nor even seems to be dimly aware of, my 25 years of actively advising animal protection donors as editor and compiler of projects entitled Who Gets The Money?, published from 1991 through 2006 in first the Animals’ Agenda magazine and The Watchdog Report on Animal Charities, a handbook published from 1999 through 2013.
 The latter comprehensively reviewed more than 150 leading animal and habitat protection charities per year, about 100 of them in the U.S., the other 50 abroad.

 Who Gets The Money? debuted as a simple resume of the income, operating budgets, assets, and top salaries paid by the animal and habitat protection charities doing the most direct mail fundraising within the U.S.

 Drawing the data from IRS Form 990 filings, the first two editions of Who Gets The Money? presented abstracts similar to those offered more recently by Charity Navigator, but with the difference that I verified the data by doing line-by-line comparison of the Form 990 numbers to ensure that fundraising expenses were not declared to be program expense in the name of public education.

 Eventually the IRS itself cracked down somewhat on this practice, requiring charities to disclose in a checkbox whether declared fundraising and program expense are mingled.
 Yet the IRS failed to crack down on cheats who neglected to check the box when they should have––much to the advantage of direct mail fundraisers, some of whom actually hosted seminars in how to game their IRS Form 990 filings.